astropy/astropy/docs/wcs/index.rst

 Subsetting and Pixel Scales
 ===========================

-WCS objects can be broken apart into their constituent axes using the `wcs.sub` function.
-There is also a `wcs.celestial` convenience function that will return a WCS object with only the celestial axes included.
+WCS objects can be broken apart into their constituent axes using the `~astropy.wcs.WCS.sub` function.
+There is also a `~astropy.wcs.WCS.celestial` convenience function that will return a WCS object with only the celestial axes included.

-The pixel scale of a celestial image or the pixel dimensions of a non-celestial image can be extracted with the utility functions `wcs.utils.celestial_pixel_scale` and `wcs.utils.non_celestial_pixel_scales`.
+The pixel scale of a celestial image or the pixel dimensions of a non-celestial image can be extracted with the utility functions `~astropy.wcs.utils.celestial_pixel_scale` and `~astropy.wcs.utils.non_celestial_pixel_scales`.

 Other information
 =================